angr-debugging/dAngr/examples/angr_examples/Reverse/01_easy/mma_howtouse.md

 # MMA howtouse

 In this example we get a dll binary thas has the function 'fnhowtouse'.
-This function doesnt make any calls so exists in one basic block.
+This function doesn't make any calls so exists in one basic block.
 When we use a step in dAngr the state terminates.